-Revenue, net of distribution discounts, vouchers, rebates, returns, and co-payment assistance is solely generated from the sales of the gammaCore products.
+Revenue, net of discounts, vouchers, rebates, returns, and co-payment assistance is solely generated from the sales of the gammaCore products.
 Revenue is recognized when delivery of the product is completed.
 The Company deems control to have transferred upon the completion of delivery because that is the point in which (1) it has a present right to payment for the product, (2) it has transferred the physical possession of the product, (3) the customer has legal title to the product, (4) the customer has risks and rewards of ownership and (5) the customer has accepted the product.
 After the products have been delivered and control has transferred, the Company has no remaining unsatisfied performance obligations.

 Revenue is measured based on the consideration that the Company expects to receive in exchange for gammaCore, which represents the transaction price.
-The transaction price includes the fixed per-unit price of the product and variable consideration in the form of trade credits, vouchers, rebates, and co-payment assistance.
-The per-unit price is based on the

-Company's established wholesale acquisition cost less a contractually agreed upon distributor discount with the customer.
-Any reserves based on estimated rebates with private payers was determined to be immaterial.
+The transaction price includes the fixed per-unit price of the product and variable consideration in the form of trade credits, rebates, and co-payment assistance.
+The per-unit price is based on the Company's established wholesale acquisition cost less a contractually agreed upon distributor discount with the customer.

 Trade credits are discounts that are contingent upon a timely remittance of payment and are estimated based on historical experience.
+For the years ended December 31, 2020 and 2019, trade credits and discounts were immaterial.